 Born between 1980 and 2000, Millenials command wealth, a social conscience and power.
 By 2020, it is estimated they will make up 46% of the workforce.
 This is a generation with sway and swag, who hold social responsibility, social justice, equality and environment causes as top priorities.

 Research quoted in the report states that 53% of millennials make investment decisions based on social responsibility factors, compared to 42% of Gen Xers, 41% of baby boomers and 39% of seniors.
-I don’t see too many millennials but it is encouraging to see the younger generations voicing themselves so clearly.
+I don’t see too many millennials in my advisory practise and I really enjoy seeing them when I do; but it is encouraging to see the younger generations voicing themselves so clearly.

 Advisers should incorporate basic ESG questions and filters into their initial discussions of goals and objectives with current and prospective clients and take a proactive approach to identifying needs and interests.